Diabolocom's Microsoft Teams Integration for more Advanced Calling

 The ultimate in reachability with MS Teams telephony integration

-Microsoft Teams CTI means your agent can be reached on any end device anywhere so your customer service has the ultimate level in reachability.
+Microsoft Teams integration means your agent can be reached on any end device anywhere so your customer service has the ultimate level in reachability.

 Years of voice expertise

 A single phone number